mathuppriya-dev/mathuppriya-dev/README.md

 A full-stack mobile application designed to simplify and digitize university life for both students and lecturers.
 This app provides a centralized platform to manage academic activities, improve communication, and access essential resources in real time.

+🔔 Real-Time Announcements – Instant updates from lecturers and administration 🔐 Secure Authentication – Role-based login system for students and lecturers 📱 User-Friendly UI – Clean and intuitive mobile interface

 The application is built to enhance productivity, reduce manual processes, and create a more connected academic environment.
 By integrating essential university functions into a single platform, it ensures users stay organized, informed, and engaged—anytime, anywhere.

+---

 ## 🛠️ Tech Stack (Current Level)